"How do I compete?"

-So, back to today's topic, and this is something I hear very often, almost on a daily basis, and it's this: "I've just started my business, or I'm relatively new, and there are other coaches, or consultants, or whatever, who have been around much longer than I have.
+There's something I hear very often, almost on a daily basis, and it's this: "I've just started my business (or I'm relatively new).
+There are so many other coaches, or consultants, or whatever, who have been around much longer than I have.
 How do I compete with them?
 Who would want to work with me when they can work with them?"

 First of all...
 I want you to know that that's very normal.
-I haven't met anybody who hasn't felt that way when they're new, especially in the online business world, where it's so easy to see how everyone else is doing and you start to compare yourself with someone who's been around much longer than you have.
+I haven't met anybody who hasn't felt that way when they're new, especially in the online business world.
+It's so easy to see how everyone else is doing and you start to compare yourself with someone who's been around much longer than you have.
 But today I want to help you look at things differently.

-It may be because you're a fellow introvert and you feel a certain connection with the, hopefully, calm and relaxed energy that I'm putting out.
-It could be as simple as the fact that you're intrigued by my name, because it's unusual.
-Or you like what I've posted about our dog Polly.
+It may be because you're a fellow introvert and you feel a certain connection with the calm and relaxed energy that I'm putting out.
+It could be that you're intrigued by my name, because it's unusual.
+Or you're a fellow dog lover and you've seen my posts about our dog Polly.
+Or you quite like my accent.
 It can be simple things like that.
-Or you start listening and you quite like my accent.

-Which reminds me, years ago when I first started, I was quite conscious of my accent because I thought you have to speak perfect English, or people are going to think I'm not professional enough.
+Which reminds me, years ago when I first started, I was quite conscious of my accent because I thought that since I speak English with an accent, people are going to think I'm not professional enough.
 But then someone told me they actually like the way I speak because it's different and quite charming.

-So, I hope this is helping you to look at things differently and given you the motivation to go out there and just be you.
+So, I hope this is helping you to look at things differently and given you the motivation and confidence to go out there and just be you.
 You don't have to compete with those who have been around longer than you.
-Isn't that liberating?
 You have the expertise and knowledge in your field, and you just have to go out there and be authentically you, without copying others, without pretending to be someone you're not.